mercyverkijika/data-analysis-portfolios/Commercial-Performance-and-GMV-Leakage-Analysis /docs/01_analysis_report.md

 **Document Type:** Portfolio BI Analysis Report

 ---

 ## Important Notice

-This analysis uses the publicly available **Olist Brazilian E-Commerce Public Dataset** sourced from Kaggle.
-The dataset is provided as **nine separate CSV files** covering orders, customers, sellers, products, order items, payments, reviews, geolocation, and product category translation.
+This analysis uses the publicly available Olist Brazilian E-Commerce Public Dataset sourced from Kaggle.
+The dataset is provided as nine separate CSV files covering orders, customers, sellers, products, order items, payments, reviews, geolocation, and product category translation.

 Nexora Commerce Ltd, the business context, and stakeholder roles have been fictionalised to simulate a real-world commercial analytics engagement.
 All analytical findings, KPI definitions, dashboard outputs, and recommendations are original work.

-All revenue-related metrics in this report are expressed as **Gross Merchandise Value (GMV)**, not net platform revenue.
+All revenue-related metrics in this report are expressed as Gross Merchandise Value (GMV), not net platform revenue.
 The Olist dataset does not include seller commission rates, marketplace fee structures, or seller payout data.
-Therefore, Nexora’s actual net revenue cannot be calculated from the available data.
+Nexora's actual net revenue cannot be calculated from the available data.

 ---

 ## Executive Summary

 Nexora Commerce Ltd generated R$15.42M in Gross Merchandise Value across 96,478 delivered orders between October 2016 and August 2018, against a CCO target of R$18.0M.
-The R$2.58M shortfall is not driven by a severe basket-size problem alone.
+The R$2.58M shortfall is not driven by basket size alone.
 Average Order Value is R$159.8, broadly in line with the R$160 benchmark but slightly below target.
 The larger constraint is commercial efficiency: the platform acquires customers at cost and recovers that cost exactly once, because 97.1% of customers never place a second order.

 Five findings define the commercial position: